adap/flower/doc/source/docker/run-quickstart-examples-docker-compose.rst

    $ docker compose down

-After that, you can repeat the steps above starting from Step 2.
+After that, you can repeat the steps above.

 Limitations
 -----------